-Financing growth of electric and hybrid fleet: In September 2019, the European Investment Bank granted a EUR 250 million credit envelope to enable the development of ALD's range of hybrid and electric vehicles across the EU, particularly in France, Germany, Italy, Spain, Belgium and the Netherlands, making it possible to purchase a total of 15,000 vehicles.
+Financing growth of electric and hybrid fleet: In September 2019, the European Investment Bank granted a EUR 250 million credit envelope to enable the development of ALD's range of hybrid and electric vehicles across the EU, making it possible to purchase a total of 15,000 vehicles.
 In 2018 ALD successfully issued its first positive-impact bond, of EUR 500 million with a 4-year maturity.
 The funds raised are exclusively used to (re)finance a fleet of electric and hybrid vehicles selected according to their climate and environmental impact.